golang/website/go.dev/content/solutions/mercadolibre/index.md

 written in Go to speed understanding and proficiency.
 MercadoLibre developers get the resources they need to embrace the language, then leverage their own skills and enthusiasm to start programming.

-{{% backgroundQuote author="Federico Martin Roasio" title="Technical Project Lead" company="MercadoLibre" %}}
+{{backgroundquote `
+  author: Federico Martin Roasio
+  title: Technical Project Lead
+  company: MercadoLibre
+  quote: |
     Go has been great for writing business logic, and we are the team that writes those APIs.
-{{% /backgroundQuote %}}
+`}}

 MercadoLibre leverages Go’s expressive and clean syntax to make it easier for developers to write programs that run efficiently on modern cloud platforms.
 And while speed in development yields cost efficiency for the company, developers